vedprakash-m/vigor/docs/branch_enforcement_guide.md

    - PR > 300 LOC
    - PR is open > 2 days
    - PR lacks tests or description
+5. Use auto-merge labels for eligible PRs that should be automatically merged.
-5. Maintain a clean, linear commit history in `main`.
+6. Maintain a clean, linear commit history in `main`.

 ---